digirati-co-uk/digital-preservation-docs/goobi/20240614_UOL_Goobi_Requirements_Document_DRAFT_v3.3.md

 15. Goobi creates the checksums for the digital files to be deposited and records that in the METS files Note, this is to be confirmed. #Development
 	- #done Geoff we are waiting for a confirmation then
 	- #done Geoff-reply As above
-16. Goobi creates a digital object in the repository #Development
+1. Goobi creates a digital object in the repository #Development
 	- #intranda take this into account for the pricing proposal if not done already
-17. Goobi deposits the digital object in the repository #Development
+2. Goobi deposits the digital object in the repository #Development
 	- #intranda take this into account for the pricing proposal if not done already
-18. Goobi receives back a message/confirmation that the deposit was successful TBC #Development
+3. Goobi receives back a message/confirmation that the deposit was successful TBC #Development
 	- #done Geoff we are waiting for a confirmation then
 	- #done Geoff-reply As above
-19. Goobi deletes the master images from the process and retains thumbnails for future reference. #Development
+1. Goobi deletes the master images from the process and retains thumbnails for future reference. #Development
 	- #intranda take this into account for the pricing proposal if not done already
+2. ~~Goobi closes the process and moves the deposited process to a new project entitled `Deposited Processes` Development~~
+	- ~~Geoff Why not leave the items in the projects?~~
+	- ~~done However this functionality does exist already~~
+	- ~~Geoff-reply As above~~
+3. ~~Goobi changes the process template to a new process template called `Editing_Deposited_Processes` with the step: `Select editing action` set to OPEN.~~
+	- ~~Note: the intention here is that the unique identifier passed to Goobi in step 27 above will enable Goobi to pull back the master media from the repository ready for edits to take place.~~
+	- ~~Geoff I would use the `Workflow Extender Plugin` to be developed first for such use cases.~~
+	- ~~Geoff-reply As above, Yes please! :-)~~

 # Next steps